Tuesday, February 18, 2025

 35 Read a book that was published before you were born

 36 Free Space!
-Pick any book
+Pick any book- The Tears of Liscor by Pirateaba

 Level 4: Speed Reader Club